 For your house (or houses) get a real estate agent to run comps and give you a written value estimate for them.
 Save this paperwork.

 Now the kicker.
-If you are receiving a pension such as military retirement, state or federal retirement, union retirement, VA disability or social security (even if it is not taxable) you must figure out the value of your payments as a lump sum based on your life expectancy.
+This is updated due to recent litigation (Jan 2017): If you are receiving a pension such as state or federal retirement, union retirement, or private pension or annuity, you must figure out the value of your payments as a lump sum based on your life expectancy, IF you are able, based on the requirements of the plan and/or state law, to withdraw or borrow against the full value of the plan.
+If you have no choice but to get the monthly payments, it is not an asset.
 This is hard to figure out, and the number is usually an insolvency killer.
-(I did several checks of my military retirement from various sources and found values between $800,000 and $1.7 million.)
+(I did several checks of my military retirement (which would no longer be included as an asset) from various sources and found values between $800,000 and $1.7 million.)
 If you're close with everything else, this will probably prevent you being insolvent and is probably not worth the effort.

 Now take all your liabilities and add them up.
 Do the same with your assets.
 Subtract assets from liabilities and if you get a positive number, you're insolvent!
 This generally means you can avoid paying taxes on your cancelled debt up to the amount of your insolvency.